mihaiconstantin/paperer/README.md

 Usage: paperer [option]

 Options:
-   -d, --directory=DIR    The directory DIR where to scaffold the paper --update               Update 'paperer' from GitHub --uninstall            Uninstall 'paperer'
+   -d, --directory=DIR    The directory DIR where to prepare the paper --update               Update 'paperer' from GitHub --uninstall            Uninstall 'paperer'
    --help                 Display this help message